 Shift5, a small company with a software platform that gives users visibility into the data on their operational technology such as weapon systems, tanks and aircraft, and other military and commercial assets, has raised $33 million in new funding from investors, including Booz Allen Hamilton [BAH].

-Shift5’s technology collects data crossing networks aboard assets and platforms that is typically difficult to access giving users more intelligence about the performance of their fleets, just as predictive maintenance and compliance.
+Shift5’s technology collects data crossing networks aboard assets and platforms that is typically difficult to access giving users more intelligence about the performance of their fleets, such as predictive maintenance and compliance.
 The technology also combines machine learning and analytics to detect anomalies, enhancing the cybersecurity of these assets.

 The new funding brings Shift5’s Series B funding round to $83 million and brings total venture funding for the Northern Virginia-based company to $108 million.
 The latest investment was led by